dynamic-cast/ADC23/karplus_strong/Karplus Strong.md

 A basic overview of this algorithm:

-* Initialization: Start with a buffer (array) of audio samples, which represents the sound waveform.
-The length of the buffer determines the fundamental frequency (pitch) of the simulated string.

 * Random Noise: Fill the buffer with random noise.
 This noise serves as the initial excitation for the virtual string.
-In this example, we fill the buffer using a 1 m/s noise gate.
+In this example, we fill the buffer using a noise gate.
+The length of the gate is determined by the frequency of the note pressed.

 * Filtering: Apply a simple low-pass filter to the noise signal.
 The filter attenuates higher frequencies and emphasizes the fundamental frequency of the string.
 This filter models the dampening of high-frequency components as the string vibrates.

 * Feedback Loop: Create a feedback loop by continuously processing the buffer.
-At each time step, you compute a new sample by averaging two previous samples and feeding them back into the buffer.
 This mimics the vibration of a plucked string, where energy travels back and forth along the string.
+The length of the feedback loop is determined by the frequency of the note pressed.

 * Pitch Control: By adjusting the delay length in the feedback loop, you can control the pitch of the generated sound.
-Longer delays produce lower pitches, while shorter delays create higher pitches.
+Longer delays produce higher pitches, while shorter delays create lower pitches.

 * Output: The generated samples from the buffer are used as the output audio signal.
 By continuously updating the buffer with the feedback loop, the algorithm simulates the sustained sound of a vibrating string.